moyakub/python-practice/README.md

 ### Packages used ###

-1. covid-stats (To get covid stats)
+1. covid-stats (to get covid stats)
-2. colorama (To print text with colors in terminal)
+2. colorama (to print text with colors in terminal)
-3. requests (To call apis)
+3. requests (to call apis)
 4. load_dotenv (to access variables from environment file)